Resist ‘Sony Psychosis’, so you don’t lose your head (and 2015 budget) when planning cybersecurity spend.

 - Don’t kid yourself that cyber insurance is an alternative to investing in good security.
 It’s there to repair your bank balance, not your brand.
 Not just that, cyber insurers just don’t have the stats to accurately model cyber risks as yet.
 It may be a gamble that premiums (and exclusions to protect them against this uncertainty) offer you proportionate cover for your specific set of risks.

-- Finally, put some serious thought into penetration testing your staff (if you’ll excuse the phrase) and understanding hacker motivations in the context of what’s tempting about your business.
+- Put some serious thought into penetration testing your staff (if you’ll excuse the phrase) and understanding hacker motivations in the context of what’s tempting about your business.
 Don’t underestimate the risk of phishing and more general social engineering (particularly targeting dissatisfied insiders), but don’t despair.
 Benchmarking your insider threat and educating staff to spot problems are very effective mitigations.